SCOPE OF THIS CHAPTER

 The duty that extends Personal Adviser support (where requested) to all care leavers means that the local authority continues to exercise functions in respect of care leavers to age 25 and should therefore apply the corporate parenting principles when exercising those functions.

 The ultimate aim of leaving care services is to support care leavers so that they can experience a smooth transition and go on to live successful independent lives.
 Each care leaver will reach that point at a different age and there should be no assumption that the duty means that all care leavers will require statutory support until the age of 25.
 Children are supported to prepare for their future and develop their independence in line with their individual needs, while protecting themselves from being in unsafe situations or with unsafe people.

 The duty therefore means that local authorities do not necessarily need to provide the same level of support to care leavers aged 21 to 25 as it does for those aged 18 to 20.
 The duty does however enable local authorities to respond positively to requests for support from care leavers aged 21 to 25 who may be continuing to struggle with the transition to independence and adult life.

 Eligible Young People

-They are aged 16 or 17, have been Looked After for a period or periods totalling at least 13 weeks starting after their 14th birthday ending at least 1 day after their 16th birthday and are still in care.
+They are aged 16 or 17, have been Looked After for a period or periods totalling at least 13 weeks starting after their 14th birthday, ending at least 1 day after their 16th birthday and are still in care.
 (This total does not include a series of pre-planned short-term placements of up to 4 weeks where the child has returned to the parent).
 There is a duty to support these young people up to the age of 18, wherever they are living.